-Effective as of December 31, 2008, the Company and certain of its executive officers entered into an amendment to the existing Executive Severance Agreements and Change in Control Severance Agreements between the Company and such persons.
+Effective as of December 31, 2008, the Company and the named executive officers entered into an amendment to the existing Executive Severance Agreements and Change in Control Severance Agreements between the Company and such persons.
 The primary purpose of such amendment was to modify such agreements so that they conform to Section 409A of the Internal Revenue Code.
 In addition, the amendment to the Executive Severance Agreement modified the calculation of the severance amount thereunder so that it is based on the highest annual rate of base salary during the 12-month period immediately prior to the qualifying termination.

-The following table summarizes information with respect to equity compensation plans under which equity securities of the Company are authorized for issuance as of December 31, 2009.
-For additional information about our equity compensation plans, see note 5 to our financial statements in Item 8 of our 2009 Annual Report on Form 10-K:
+The following table summarizes information with respect to equity compensation plans under which equity securities of the Company are authorized for issuance as of December 31, 2010.
+For additional information about our equity compensation plans, see note 5 to our financial statements in Item 8 of our 2010 Annual Report on Form 10-K:

-Plan category Number of securities to be issued upon exercise of outstanding options and warrants exerci outs opti Weighted-average N exercise price of outstanding n options and av warrants fut Equity compensation plans approved by security holders 1,666,258 \$ 4.77 1,297,965 Equity compensation plans not approved by security holders 91,022 \$ 4.28 Total 1,757,280 1,297,965
+Plan category Number of securities to be issued upon exercise of outstanding options and warrants exerci outs opti ed-average se price of tanding ons and rrants Number of securities remaining available for future issuance Equity compensation plans approved by security holders 2,193,673 \$ 4.28 845,443 Equity compensation plans not approved by security holders 88,719 \$ 4.28 Total 2,282,392 845,443

-2009 DIRECTOR COMPENSATION
+2010 DIRECTOR COMPENSATION

-The following table sets forth the compensation earned by non-employee Directors for their service on the Board of Directors and its committees, as applicable, during the year ended December 31, 2009:
+The following table sets forth the compensation earned by non-employee Directors for their service on the Board of Directors and its committees, as applicable, during the year ended December 31, 2010:

 Fees Earned or Paid in Cash Option Awards (1) Total

-David I. Beatson \$38,000 \$4,848(2) \$42,848
+David I. Beatson \$38,000 \$24,579(2) \$62,579

-James F. Reilly 38,000 4,848(3) 42,848
+James F. Reilly 48,000 24,579(3) 72,579

-Dr. Neil W. Jacobs 38,000 4,848(4) 42,848
+Dr. Neil W. Jacobs 38,000 24,579(4) 62,579

-Timothy M. Murray 32,000 4,848(5) 36,848
+Timothy M. Murray 32,000 24,579(5) 56,579

-(1) Represents aggregate grant date fair value computed in accordance with FASB ASC Topic 718.

-(2) Mr. Beatson had 28,724 options outstanding as of December 31, 2009.

-(3) Mr. Reilly had 26,596 options outstanding as of December 31, 2009.

-(4) Dr. Jacobs had 28,724 options outstanding as of December 31, 2009.

-(5) Mr. Murray had 41,739 options outstanding as of December 31, 2009.
+- (1) Represents aggregate grant date fair value computed in accordance with ASC Topic 718. - (2) Mr. Beatson had 35,533 options outstanding as of December 31, 2010. - (3) Mr. Reilly had 31,277 options outstanding as of December 31, 2010. - (4) Dr. Jacobs had 31,277 options outstanding as of December 31, 2010. - (5) Mr. Murray had 46,420 options outstanding as of December 31, 2010.

 In June 1999 the Company adopted a Non-Employee Director Stock Option and Retainer Plan (the "Non-Employee Director Plan").
-As of the date of the adoption of the Non-Employee Director Plan, each then non-employee director received an option to purchase 7,446 shares of common stock.
-As amended in June 2007, the Non-Employee Director Plan also provides for the issuance to each non-employee director of options to purchase 4,255 shares of common stock as of the date of each annual meeting of stockholders.
-During calendar year 2009, each non-employee director received an option to purchase 4,255 shares of common stock with an exercise price of \$1.60 per share.
+As amended in June 2010, the Non-Employee Director Plan also provides for the issuance to each non-employee director of options to purchase 10,000 shares of common stock as of the date of each annual meeting of stockholders.
+During calendar year 2010, each non-employee director received an option to purchase 10,000 shares of common stock with an exercise price of \$3.43 per share.
 In addition, currently, non-employee directors receive an annual retainer fee of \$22,000, payable quarterly, a director meeting fee of \$2,500 for each board meeting attended and a committee meeting fee of \$1,500 for each quarterly Audit Committee meeting attended and also receive fees for participation in certain periodic conference calls.
+The lead director receives an additional \$5,000 for each board meeting attended.
 The Non-Employee Director Plan permits the payment of such non-employee director retainer fees in shares of Common Stock in lieu of cash.